KnowledgeCaptureAndDiscovery/DISK-UI/docs/advanced-user-guide/questions/question-ontology.md

 #  Scientific Questions Ontology

-The DISK Scientific Questions Ontology provides the vocabulary to create semantic representations for scientific hypothesis or questions.
+The DISK Scientific Questions Ontology provides a vocabulary to create semantic representations for scientific hypothesis or questions.

 The ontology defines the `Question` class, with the following properties:

  - `hasQuestionTemplate`: A brief text statement of the question.
 Includes Question Variables that will be replaced with domain concepts to create specific questions.

- - `hasQuestionPattern`: `SPARQL` like pattern that defines the semantic representation of this *Question*.
+ - `hasQuestionPattern`: `SPARQL` like semantic representation of this *Question*, placing Question Variables within the Question Template.

- - `hasQuestionVariable`: list of `QuestionVariable` for this *Question*.
-These appear as `SPARQL` variables on the template and pattern.
+ - `hasQuestionVariable`: list of `QuestionVariable` for this *Question template*.
+These appear as `SPARQL` variables on the Question Pattern.

-and the `QuestionVariable` resource:
+The `QuestionVariable` class has the following properties:

  - `hasVariableName`: `SPARQL` name of this variable.
-Is used on the question pattern and template.
+It is used on the Question Pattern.

- - `hasConstraints`: `SPARQL` query that will determine the options for this variable.
+ - `hasConstraints`: `SPARQL` query that will determine any restrictions for this variable.

- - `hasFixedOptions`: list of fixed options for this variable, use this or `hasConstraints`.
+ - `hasFixedOptions`: list of possible values for this variable.
+This is an alternative to specifying `hasConstraints`.

-As each question defines a "part" of a `SPARQL` query, we can compose multiple simple questions to create complex ones.
+Since each question corresponds to a portion of a `SPARQL` query, multiple questions can be composed to create more complex ones.